ppiegaze/union-cloud-docs/src/index.md

 ---
 # Introduction

-Union Cloud is a workflow orchestration platform based on the Flyte open-source project hosted by Union in your cloud account.
+Union Cloud is a workflow orchestration platform based on the Flyte open-source project.

+The system is hosted in your own cloud account, and provides a turnkey solution for running machine learning and data pipelines.

 Flyte is already used by hundreds of major organizations to run machine learning and data pipelines.
 However, it does require platform engineers to maintain, extend, and scale.